-Learning Objective: 2.02C.
-Distinguish between chemical reactions that release energy and
+Learning Objective: 02.02C Distinguish between chemical reactions that release energy and those that take in energy.

-- 27. When there is an equal sharing of electrons between atoms, the bond that is formed is called:
+- 26. When there is an equal sharing of electrons between atoms, the bond that is formed is called:

 - A. an ionic bond.

 - B. a polar covalent bond.

-C. a non-polar covalent bond.
+- C. a non-polar covalent bond.

-- D. a hydrogen bond. - E. none of these
+- D. a hydrogen bond.

+- E. none of these